saurabhpawar20026/Multi-Agent-AI-Research-Assistant/AI-Research-Assistant/README.md

 Tools: DuckDuckGo Search API

-🚀 How It Works
+How It Works
-Input: User ek topic provide karta hai (e.g., "AI in Healthcare 2026").
+Input: User provides a topic (e.g., "AI in Healthcare 2026").

-Research Phase: Agent 1 internet browse karta hai aur key points collect karta hai.
+Research Phase: Agent 1 browses the internet and collects key points.

-Drafting Phase: Agent 2 un points ko summarize karke ek professional markdown report likhta hai.
+Drafting Phase: Agent 2 summarizes those points and writes a professionally marked-down report.

-Output: Aapko ek final, ready-to-publish research article milta hai.
+Output: You get a final, ready-to-publish research article.